About the ETS® Personal Potential Index

 Validity Research for the ETS PPI

-ETS is committed to ongoing validity research for ETS PPI that explores the relationship between these attributes and success in graduate and professional school.
+ETS is committed to ongoing validity research for ETS PPI that explores the relationship between these attributes and success in graduate, business and professional school.